 Listen to the music and Feel the rhythm

-The fundamental part of dancing as a total beginner is to understand the rhythm.
+The fundamental part of your confidence as a dancer is to understand the rhythm.
 So that our steps fall on the right beat – regardless of the dance style.
 Sometimes It takes months before you finally got it, but once you do, it becomes a breakthrough.
 There are two ways that you can work on this.
 One is to repeat the most basic step hundreds of times to music until you find synergy.

 And the second is to listen to the music of the dance style you want to learn when you are not dancing.
 The more you listen, the more you will make the difference between the different instruments, patterns of percussion and rhythm.
 Which will eventually become a map for your feet.